Home: White “traditional” shirt with black trim, black shorts, white socks

 Coach: Rudi Völler.

-The white shirt worn by the Mannschaft during the 2002 FIFA World Cup finals in Korea and Japan was the ultimate proof that a football shirt doesn’t have to be designed solely as a fashion accessory, but could become so on account of its simplicity and clean lines.
+While many teams during the World Cup in Japan and South Korea were seen sporting outfits that bordered on the garish, the white Germany Trikot was the ultimate proof that a football shirt didn’t have to be primarily marketed as a fashion accessory.
 Clearly inspired by the design sported by the side of the late 1960s and early 1970s, it was plain white with a simple black v-neck.

 Made of Adidas’ new “Climalite” material, the match shirt actually consisted of two layers – clearly designed to help the players manage the heat and humidity of Korea and Japan.
 The replica shirt consisted of one layer, but with a more breathable fabric being used for the side panels.